 VA consults with the SHPO, tribes, and stakeholders for projects at the campus to avoid or minimize potential impacts to cultural resources.
 In addition to implementing project-specific measures and mitigation as identified through Section 106 consultation, VA also follows the American Lake Veterans Hospital Preservation Plan recommendations regarding adaptive reuse and the introduction of new buildings into the historic district, as well as suggestions regarding strengthening the overall historic preservation program, to holistically retain the significance of the historic district.
+The Proposed Action would be conducted in accordance with stipulations identified in the PA (Appendix C).
 Therefore, the Proposed Action would have a less than significant cumulative impact to cultural resources.